tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 		- Few of you are familiar with this place so you are diligently following a map
 			- this map shows
 				- an entrance from rentas hold
-				- a highlighted path to the left that leads to a large chamber tittle**Cavern**
+				- a highlighted path to the left that leads to a large chamber titled **Cavern**
-				- A caven with
+				- The cavern is abutted by two chambers
+					- one titled olivers stores **hands off
+					- One tittled
 				-

 	- You see a figure small figuure with rigid posture eet deko